StackVista/stackstate-docs/stackpacks/integrations/scom.md

 description: Collect topology, health state and alerts from SCOM
 ---

-# SCOM
+# SCOM (BETA)

+{% hint style="info" %}
+The SCOM integration is in **BETA**.
+{% endhint %}

 ## Overview

 The SCOM StackPack is used to create a near real time synchronisation with your SCOM instance.
-The SCOM integration can be configured to run as either an API integration or PowerShell integration \(BETA\), these are described in the tabs below the diagram.
+The SCOM integration can be configured to run as either an API integration or PowerShell integration, these are described in the tabs below the diagram.

 ![Data flow](/.gitbook/assets/stackpack-scom_2.png)